bigdan27/MyYGOPROdecks/README.md

 # MyYGOPROdecks
-A repository with all my decks and others I downloaded
+A repository with all my decks for YGOPRO and others I downloaded